Connecticut Audubon Society: History

-The Connecticut Audubon Society was founded in 1898 by Mabel Osgood Wright with a mission of conserving birds and their environments in the State of Connecticut through science-based education and advocacy.
+The Connecticut Audubon Society was founded in 1898 by Mabel Osgood Wright, Helen Glover, Theodora Wheeler, Harriet Glover, Lizzie Child and several other women who lived in Fairfield, with a mission of conserving birds and their environments in the State of Connecticut through science-based education and advocacy.

 The Society's first sanctuary was created in 1914 in Fairfield through the donation of 10 acres of land by philanthropist Annie Burr Jennings, daughter of Oliver Burr Jennings.
 This property was the first-of-its-kind songbird refuge in the nation, and the museum at this sanctuary was listed on the National Register of Historic Places in 1982 and designated a National Historic Landmark in 1993.